edwardstock/gradle-cmakebuild/README.md

     path = rootProject.file("my-cmake-project-dir")
     // cmake's CMAKE_BUILD_TYPE
     buildType = "Debug"
+    // common cmake arguments
+    arguments += listOf(
+        "-DMY_OPTION=1"
+    )
+    // also, you can specify cmake configure time definitions by special variable definitions["MY_OPTION"] = "1"
+    // also you can override previously setup definitions["CMAKE_BUILD_TYPE"] = "Debug"

     allOS {
         // configure:
         // cFlags, cppFlags and arguments for all OS
     }

     // also you can specify configuration for: windows {}
     macos {}